Automated Molecular Concept Generation and Labeling with Large Language Models: Introduction

-In contrast, concept-based models (CMs)~\cite{lampert2009learning, koh2020concept, yeh2020completeness, wu2023causal} have emerged as a promising explainable AI (XAI) solution for scientific problems, whose explainability can provide valuable insights and increase the chance of new scientific discoveries.
-Unlike other black-box models, CMs first predict labels of human-interpretable concepts from the data and then use these concept labels as features to predict the actual task label.
-For example, in computer vision, CMs are applied for predicting the species of birds from their images by identifying the relevant concepts like ``wing color'', which greatly increases the prediction explainability~\cite{koh2020concept}.
-In molecular science, CMs can be especially beneficial as they can break down the prediction of complex molecular properties into more interpretable molecular concepts like functional groups and molecular descriptors.
-For instance, Figure~\ref{figure:hook} demonstrates the prediction process of a CM for molecules A and B. The CM first elucidates the relevant molecular descriptors as concepts, such as the \textit{\# of nitrogen atoms} and the \textit{topological polar surface area (TPSA)}, which are further employed to predict the molecule's solubility.
-This process not only yields a prediction but also provides a rationale that can be scrutinized and built upon.
-Like molecule B is predicted to be soluble based on its high TPSA, researchers can explore similar molecules with slight variations in these key concepts to hypothesize and test solubility-enhancing modifications.
-In contrast, black-box models, while potentially accurate, offer no such explanatory power.
+In contrast, concept-based models (CMs)~\citep{lampert2009learning, koh2020concept, yeh2020completeness, wu2023causal} offer a promising explainable AI (XAI) approach by providing insights that can drive scientific discoveries.
+Unlike black-box models, CMs first predict human-interpretable concepts and then use them to predict task labels, providing both predictions and rationales.
+For example, in computer vision, CMs predict bird species by identifying concepts like "wing color"~\cite{koh2020concept}.
+In molecular science, CMs interpret predictions through concepts like functional groups and molecular descriptors.
+As shown in Figure~\ref{figure:hook}, a CM predicts molecular solubility using descriptors like \textit{\# of nitrogen atoms} and \textit{TPSA}, allowing researchers to refine molecules based on these key features.

-Despite being a promising XAI approach, CMs have not been widely applied to molecular science problems, primarily due to their limitations in concept generation and labeling.
-Extant CM approaches either require predefined concepts and manual labels generated by domain experts~\cite{koh2020concept} or can only utilize simple and qualitative concepts that are insufficient for molecular problems~\cite{oikarinen2023label}.
-Collecting such concepts and their labels is feasible and adequate for some computer vision tasks~\cite{koh2020concept, oikarinen2023label}.
-However, the desired concepts for molecules are sophisticated and nuanced, which require a depth of chemical knowledge and accurate quantitative labels.
-For example, TPSA in Figure~\ref{figure:hook} is a molecule descriptor relevant to the solubility prediction.
-It provides insight into a molecule's absorption and permeability characteristics, representing a quantitative concept pivotal for understanding the pharmacokinetics of potential drug compounds.
-Identifying and quantifying such a concept often demands domain knowledge and computational methods that extant CM approaches cannot achieve, thereby highlighting the challenge in effective CMs for molecular sciences.
+Despite their promise, CMs have seen limited application in molecular science due to challenges in concept generation and labeling.
+Existing CM methods either rely on predefined concepts and manual labeling by experts~\cite{koh2020concept} or are limited to simple, qualitative concepts inadequate for molecular problems~\cite{oikarinen2023label}.
+While feasible in computer vision~\cite{koh2020concept, oikarinen2023label}, molecular concepts are more complex and require precise quantitative labels, like TPSA in Figure~\ref{figure:hook}, which reflects absorption and permeability relevant to solubility prediction.
+Identifying such concepts demands domain expertise and computational methods beyond current CM capabilities, posing a significant challenge for their effective use in molecular science.